rrwick/Badread/README.md

 Badread generates fragment lengths from a [gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution).
 While a gamma distribution is usually parameterised with shape and scale (_k_ and _θ_) or shape and rate (_α_ and _β_), I don't find these particularly intuitive.
 So Badread instead defines the fragment lengths using mean and standard deviation.

-There are two ways to think about fragment lengths: the distribution of the fragment lengths and the distribution of bases in the fragments.
+There are two ways to think about fragment lengths: the distribution of the fragment lengths and the distribution of _bases_ in the fragments.
 The latter distribution is higher because larger fragments contribute more bases.
-The read N50 is the median of the base (red) distribution – half the bases will be in reads shorter than this and half in reads longer.
+The read N50 is the median of the base (red) distribution – half the bases will be in reads shorter than this and half in longer reads.

 <table>
     <tr>